limentum/limentum.github.io/_vestige/interlude-the-party.md

 Now that I think about it, that analogy is pretty messed up.

 A few silent minutes go by as I sit next to the still-crying Tyler, waiting for him to recollect himself.
 Even though he hasn’t actually said anything here, in the two months I’ve known him, this is probably the most vulnerable I’ve ever seen him.
-When I first met him, it was pretty accurate to describe him as the kind of guy who acts like he never feels emotion.
+When I first met him, it was pretty accurate to describe him as the kind of guy who acts as though he never feels emotion.
 Hell, even I refuse to be open about my feelings, but most of my friends see through that nowadays.
 Even now, I don’t really understand why I do that.
-I guess it’s just easier to not talk about shit like that?
+I guess it’s just easier to not talk about that shit.
 Is that why Tyler does it?

 "I think I’m good now," he said, shaking his hands as he stood up.